proofofgame/find_to_earn/README.md

 flip-sale: Toggles the sale state.
 Only callable by the contract owner.

-set-factor-1: Sets the multiplier for the number of tokens received after claiming chest.
+set-factor-1: Sets the multiplier for the number of tokens received after claiming treasure.
 Only callable by the contract owner.

+set-factor-2: Sets the multiplier for the number of tokens received after claiming chest.
+Only callable by the contract owner.

-set-factor-2: Sets the multiplier for the number of tokens received after claiming coins.
+set-factor-3: Sets the multiplier for the number of tokens received after claiming coins.
 Only callable by the contract owner.

 deposit-ft: Deposit SIP-010 tokens in contract.
 Only callable by the contract owner.